audioburst-labs/AudioburstMobileLibrary/README.md

 }
 ```

-In case your are getting a "Duplicate class" on Kotlin Coroutines dependencies, you need to exclude those from AudioburstPlayer library in a following way:
+In the event you are getting a "Duplicate class" on Kotlin Coroutines dependencies, you need to exclude those from the AudioburstPlayer library in the following way:
 ```gradle
 implementation ("com.audioburst:mobile-library:{latest-version}") {
     exclude group: "org.jetbrains.kotlinx", module: "kotlinx-coroutines-core-jvm"